Vicksburg Hill Billies: Southeastern League (1946–1950)

 The Vicksburg Billies joined the Class B level Southeastern League in 1946.
 The Billies advanced to the 1946 Southeastern League Finals.
-The Vicksburg Billies finished the regular season 70–63, 3rd place in the Southeastern League.
+The Vicksburg Billies finished the regular season with a record of 70–63, ending the season in third place in the Southeastern League.
 The manager was Buddy Blair.
 In the playoffs, the Vicksburg Billies defeated the Pensacola Fliers 4 games to 2 to advance.
 In the Finals, the Anniston Rams defeated Vicksburg in a seven-game series.
 Playing at City Park, Vicksburg had season attendance of 59,074.

 Vicksburg qualified for the 1947 Southeastern League playoffs.
-The 1947 Vicksburg Billies finished with a 74–69 regular season record, 4th under Manager Buddy Blair.
+The 1947 Vicksburg Billies finished with a 74–69 regular season record, placing fourth under Manager Buddy Blair.
 In the playoffs, the Pensacola Fliers defeated the Vicksburg Billies 2 games to 1.
 Season attendance was 99,512, an average of 1,392 per game.

-The 1948 Vicksburg Billies Made the Southeastern League playoffs again in 1948.
+The 1948 Vicksburg Billies made the Southeastern League playoffs again in 1948.
 Playing in the Class B league, Vicksburg finished with a 77–63 record.
-They were 2nd in the Southeastern League, managed by Buddy Blair.
+They were secondnd in the Southeastern League, managed by Buddy Blair.
 In the playoffs, the Jackson Senators beat the Vicksburg Billies 4 games to 3.
 Season attendance at City Park was 88,047, an average of 1,258.

 Vicksburg advanced to the 1949 Southeastern League Finals.
-The 1949 Vicksburg Billies finished the Southeastern League regular season with a 68–66 record, 4th in the league.
+The 1949 Vicksburg Billies finished the Southeastern League regular season with a 68–66 record, placing fourth in the league.
 The manager was again Buddy Blair.
 In the playoffs, the Vicksburg Billies defeated the Meridian Millers 4 games to 3 and advanced.
 In the Southeastern League Finals, the Pensacola Fliers beat Vicksburg 4 games to 1.
 Vickburg's season attendance at City Park was 53,033.

 The Vicksburg Billies played as a New York Giants affiliate in 1950.
-The 1950 Vicksburg Billies finished 63–63, 5th in the Southeastern League.
+The 1950 Vicksburg Billies finished 63–63, placing fifth in the Southeastern League.
 Vicksburg did not qualify for the playoffs under Buddy Blair.
-Attendance was 44,038.
+Home attendance was 44,038.
 The Southeastern League folded after the 1950 season, affected by the Korean War.

 Cotton States League (1955)

 In 1955, the Vicksburg Hill Billies franchise reformed for one season.
 Vicksburg rejoined the six–team Class C Cotton States League as a Chicago Cubs affiliate in 1955.
-The Hill billies had a 43–76 record and finished 6th in the Cotton States League.
+The Hill Billies had a 43–76 record and finished sixth in the Cotton States League.
 The 1955 manager was Fred Williams.
 Playing at City Park, the season attendance was 35,995.
 The Cotton States League permanently folded after the 1955 season.

 Vicksburg has not hosted another minor league franchise.